aldertzomer/RFPlasmid/README.md

 --jelly requires a functional jellyfish install.
 Greatly speeds up the analysis.
 Strongly recommended as our kmer profiling method in Python is slow

 Read specieslist.txt or run rfplasmid --specieslist for species specific models.
 We have a general Enterobacteriaceae model instead of a species model.
-All others are species except for the "Bacteria" model which can be used for unknown or metagenomics samples.
+All others are species except for the "Generic" model which can be used for unknown or metagenomics samples.

 ## Getting the software